skumar682978/Autonomous-RAG-Phi_data-/README.md

 - Storage in a PostgreSQL database.
 - A knowledge base using vector embeddings for document retrieval.
 - Clear instructions for handling user queries.

-Knowledge Base Management:
+-Knowledge Base Management:

-Implements add_document_to_kb to read and add documents (PDF format) to the assistant's knowledge base.
+-- Implements add_document_to_kb to read and add documents (PDF format) to the assistant's knowledge base.
-Uses a PDF reader to extract and load document content into the knowledge base, logging the outcome.
+-- Uses a PDF reader to extract and load document content into the knowledge base, logging the outcome.

 Query Handling:

 Defines query_assistant to process user queries through the assistant.